EIE101 Introduction to Real Estate I

 Lectures.
 Exercises.
 Self-study.

-The syllabus will be available at Canvas.
+The syllabus will be available on the course web page.

 5 compulsory exercises.
 One in each of the main topics of the course.
 All exercises must be passed.